-The other “Beer Can Island” is a small, privately-owned island in the middle of Tampa Bay.
-It is located approximately two miles away from Apollo Beach, and is just offshore from the TECO Manatee Viewing Center.
-The island is commonly known as “Beer Can Island”, but the owners changed the name to “Pine Key Tampa Bay” in 2021.
+The other “Beer Can Island” (Pine Key) is a small, privately-owned island in the middle of Tampa Bay.
+It’s located approximately two miles away from Apollo Beach, and is just offshore from the TECO Manatee Viewing Center.

 Beer Can Island Location

 Beer Can Island, also known as Greer Island, is located at the northernmost point of Longboat Key.

 Beer Can Island is essentially a one-mile stretch of sandy beach which wraps around the northern tip of Longboat Key.